 Patty has lived in Seattle for over 40 years and has been involved in legal advocacy for individuals her entire career.
 She is committed to collaborative negotiation and exploring all methods for resolving employment disputes without resorting to litigation.
 She obtained her JD from University of Puget Sound School of Law in 1989 where she...

 Prior to attending law school, Mr. Lundgren served as an infantry squad leader in the United States Army.
-After serving in the Army, he attended Hamline University School of Law in Minnesota where he graduated second in his class, summa cum laude, in 2000.
+After serving in the Army, he attended law school where he graduated second in his class, summa cum laude, in 2000.

 Employment Lawyers in Nearby Cities